-First, energy efficiencies help reduce the total overall demand for fossil energy.
+First, efficiencies help reduce the total overall demand for fossil energy.
 The IPCC's 6th Assessment Report highlights "decarbonization gains" that result from improved energy efficiency: The energy necessary to yield each unit of GDP has fallen by approximately 2% per year (WG3).
 Some studies suggest that complete implementation of all known energy efficiency strategies could provide 40% of the emissions abatement required to meet Paris Agreement climate targets (IEA).
-However, these gains can be masked by increased demand for energy-generating goods and services.
+Circular economy innovation, involving designing products and processes to increase recirculation of products and materials, and reduction of waste can also contribute to greenhouse emission reductions by reducing waste in the embodied energy, as well as in other resources.
+However, gains in mere production and service efficiency can be masked by increased demand for energy to supply new goods and services, unless accompanied by comprehensive circular economy innovation.
+Circular economy innovation is one of the five net-zero game changers identified by the WH as key innovation to meet 2050 Climate Goals (WH, 2022).

-This leads to the second pathway: a shift from fossil fuels to renewable or non-carbon based energy as the primary source of power could dramatically reduce and ultimately eliminate most carbon dioxide emissions, despite increasing global energy demands.
-This falls largely on the transportation, power production, and power distribution sectors of our economy (IPCC AR6 WG3).
+This leads to the second action: a shift from fossil fuels to renewable or noncarbon based energy as the primary source of power could dramatically reduce and ultimately eliminate most carbon dioxide emissions, despite increasing global energy demands.
+This falls largely on the transportation, power production, and power distribution sectors of our economy (WG3).
 This shift is already underway to some extent, in part because the cost of renewable energy with storage is falling below the cost of coal, oil, and natural gas.
 Accordingly, corporations, states, and municipalities are already engaging in robust efforts to advance renewable energy.
 Electric vehicle technology is advancing rapidly in the private sector, which, along with a power grid based on renewable energy, could make a substantial dent in emissions.

-The third pathway is the removal and stable storage of legacy greenhouse gas emissions away from the atmosphere.
+Implementation of renewable energy and energy efficiency will require the nearly complete transformation of today's energy system (WH, 2022).
+Although the technologies needed to achieve these emissions changes are largely in place today, technical innovation- and time to implement these innovations- are a necessity (WH, 2022).
+This leads to the third action, the removal and stable storage of legacy greenhouse gas emissions away from the atmosphere.
 According to the IPCC's recent AR6 report, carbon removal techniques are now essential components of almost all pathways that achieve 1.5 - 2 °C warming goals.
 If emissions rates continue to rise, meeting these goals will require increasing reliance on negative emissions technologies, or carbon dioxide removal (CDR).

-While negative emissions technologies and carbon removal techniques are still in the early stages of development in most cases, the body of research around these techniques is growing fast (e.g., NASEM 2018, 2021), as is private and public interest in the development of carbon sequestration infrastructure.
-Still, there is a clear gap between the knowledge needed to successfully upscale this industry and the current pace of innovation.
+While negative emissions technologies and carbon removal techniques are still in the early stages of development in most cases, the body of research around these techniques is growing fast (e.g., NASEM 2018, 2021, Smith et al., 2023), as is private and public interest in the development of carbon sequestration infrastructure.
 In one recent report summarizing the potential economic benefits of Direct Air Capture (DAC), the construction, engineering, and equipment manufacturing sectors associated with building CDR facilities could see at least 300,000 new jobs by 2050 (Larsen et al., 2019).
+Still, there is a clear gap between the knowledge needed to successfully upscale this industry safely and the current pace of innovation.
+The IPCC suggests that the biggest risk of implementing CDR research is placing land use in competition with other sustainable development goals (WG2).